feugy/mini-service/README.md

 ## Changelog

+### 1.2.1
+- fix issue related to parameter name extraction when using arrow functions

 ### 1.2.0
 - use proxy to delay remotely exposed Apis retrieval to the first effective usage
 - activate Travis CI and coveralls reports